Il allenamento 12-3-30 di TikTok è efficace?

 Walking, 12-3-30, running

-"Walking in general is a great form of lower impact exercise, with health benefits that include strengthening your bones and muscles, improving your balance, and the prevention and management of conditions such as malattie cardiache, ipertensione, e diabete di tipo 2."
+"Walking in general is a great form of lower impact exercise, with health benefits that include strengthening your bones and muscles, improving your balance, and the prevention and management of conditions such as malattie cardiache, ipertensione, and diabete di tipo 2."

 Yet, walking is low to moderate intensity, and this may not be enough to get you to your weight loss or fitness goals - particularly if you're reasonably healthy already.